SarahDiazZ/SarahDiazZ/README.md

 - :trophy: Notable Experience:
     * **Cybersecurity Hackathon:** Won 2nd place in the advanced category at the GMiS conference
     * **Finance Web Application:** Developed a finance app with features for tracking expenses and managing bills
+    * **GrubGoals:** Developed a meal planner app with features for recipe making and dietary restrictions

 - ⚡ Fun fact: I aspire to be an astronaut :rocket: and enjoy practicing archery :dart:
 - :pushpin: **Let's Connect:** [LinkedIn](https://www.linkedin.com/in/sarah-diaz-/)